Hey Red! What is your favorite planner?

 I've been devoted to them for a couple of years now.
 Predominantly because it's a really simple system that is immensely flexible so that as my needs change, it can easily change with me.

 TickTick comes with a free and a paid plan.
 I use the paid plan and find it to be worth every penny.
 However, I also used the free plan for easily a year or more and found it to be useful as well.
 It syncs across all my devices, so it's handy for taking notes as well as managing all of my tasks.

 The simple, clean, outline-style design makes it super-easy to manipulate it to your particular needs, and it has several features to make life easier.

-As a matter of fact, there's so much I love about TickTick, I'm going to do a separate post digging more into the features and how you can use it in next week's blog!
+As a matter of fact, there's so much I love about TickTick, I'm going to write a separate post digging more into the features and how you can use it in my next blog!

 Pro Tip: If you're not used to digital, this will feel uncomfortable while you transition.
 The transition from paper to digital task management was for me too.
 However now that I'm fully digital, I appreciate the ease as well as not having to carry a giant planner with me everywhere.